Curriculum policies and procedures foster the development of courses and programs that:

 Curriculum Originators and Deans discuss proposed curricular actions including the need for the course; the target start date; instructional support and facility or equipment needed, if applicable.
 Originators articulate actions on the Course Outline Form.
 Once completed, the form is shared and curricular actions are discussed with faculty from other impacted academic programs in addition to other academic support services across the college.

-The Course Outline form documents the course and college learning outcomes, as well as the course title, semester hours, description, prerequisite, co-requisites, textbooks, assessment of student learning, and course topics.
+The Course Outline documents the course and college learning outcomes, as well as the course title, semester hours, description, prerequisite, co-requisites, textbooks, assessment of student learning, and course topics.
 The Course Outline serves as the official college guide regarding course content.

 Course and program development or revision follow guidelines for Academic Impact: